-HELP Tactical revision for AS Edexcel Government and Politics (Unit 1 + 2)Watch
+HELP Tactical revision for AS Edexcel Government and Politics (Unit 1 + 2)Watch this thread

 So I'm short on time and I need some advice.
 For Unit 1, I am planning on just revising two topics - which two though?
 Any thoughts on which are easiest and/or most beneficial for Unit 2?